BIOLOGY RESEARCH INTERNSHIPS & FELLOWSHIPS PROGRAM: 2014

 Outreach: Fellows will host laboratory visits and give short research talks to students in the Cornell Pre-freshmen Summer Program, high school students in Cornell’s Summer College and/or Cornell’s Summer Institute for Biology Teachers.

-Research Symposium: The summer will conclude with a symposium, attending by faculty mentors and other lab members, in which Fellows give 15-min presentations on their research projects.
+Research Symposium: The summer will conclude with a symposium, attending by faculty mentors and other lab members, in which Interns and Fellows give 15-min presentations on their research projects.

 EXPECTATIONS OF BIOLOGY RESEARCH FELLOWS AND INTERNS